 Mary Golda Ross, Aerospace Engineer (1908-2008)

 If you haven’t seen the face of Mary Golda Ross before, you may see it soon—on a special $1 U.S. coin designed to commemorate her achievements as one of the first American Indian women in the field of space exploration.
-Ross was born in Oklahoma in the early 20th century and raised according to the traditions of the Cherokee Nation, which even at that time promoted equal educational opportunities for girls and boys.
+Ross was born in Oklahoma in the early 20th century.
+She raised according to the traditions of the Cherokee Nation, which promoted equal educational opportunities for girls and boys.

 Marie Van Brittan Brown, Inventor (1922-1999)

 A lifelong resident of Queens, New York, Marie Van Brittan Brown was motivated to improve the security of her own home in a neighborhood that had a high crime rate in the 1960s.
-While continuing to work as a nurse, Brown invented the first home security system, together with her husband Albert, and the invention was patented in 1966.
-The surveillance system paved the way for current-day CCTV home security, and was the first ever to incorporate camera monitoring, a remote-controlled lock, a two-way microphone allowing direct voice communication with someone at the door, and an alarm button to immediately notify the police of a potential intruder.
-The invention won awards and the same patented design is still in use today in small offices, apartment buildings, and single-family homes.
-Brown was recognized for her achievements with an award from the National Scientists Committee and is celebrated today as an important figure in the history of African American scientific and technological achievements.
+While continuing to work as a nurse, Brown invented the first home security system, together with her husband Albert.
+The invention was patented in 1966.
+The surveillance system paved the way for current-day CCTV home security.
+It was the first ever to incorporate camera monitoring, a remote-controlled lock, a two-way microphone allowing direct voice communication with someone at the door, and an alarm button to immediately notify the police of a potential intruder.
+The invention won awards.
+Plus, the same patented design is still in use today in small offices, apartment buildings, and single-family homes.
+Brown was recognized for her achievements with an award from the National Scientists Committee.
+Today, she is celebrated as an important figure in the history of African American scientific and technological achievements.

 Ada Lovelace, Mathematician